microsoft/vcpkg/docs/maintainers/vcpkg_build_msbuild.md

 Apply the normal `integrate install` integration for building the project.

 By default, projects built with this command will not automatically link libraries or have header paths set.

+### DISABLE_APPLOCAL_DEPS
+Disables copying dependent DLLs to the output folder.

+This option is strongly recommended when passing `USE_VCPKG_INTEGRATION`.

 ### PROJECT_PATH
 The path to the solution (`.sln`) or project (`.vcxproj`) file.